chantastic/sites/chan.dev/src/content/posts/redding.md

 ---
 title: Redding road trip
-description: "Redding, how to get there, how to get back, and what to do while there…"
+description: 'Redding, how to get there, how to get back, and what to do while there…'
-tags: ["travel"]
+tags: ['travel']
 ---

 ## Return route